-Cooley Dickinson Health Care’s Senior Leadership Team
+Meet Our Senior Leadership Team

 Diane Dukette, Chief Development Officer

-She is a member of the Association for Healthcare Philanthropy and the Association for Fundraising Professionals.
+She is a member of the Association for Healthcare Philanthropy and the Association for Fundraising Professionals of Western Massachusetts, where she was recently a board member.
 She has served on the boards of Women in Philanthropy of Western Massachusetts, the Alumnae Association of Smith College, and is a former Chair of the Board of Trustees for the West Springfield Public Library.

-Estevan Garcia, MD, Chief Medical Officer (CMO)
+Michelle Helms, MD, Interim Associate Chief Medical Officer